 Augustine notes other ways in which his sense of morality was deficient as well.
 He liked to cheat at games, but then get very indignant when he caught somebody else cheating.
 Since he was just as prone to cheat, he really had no basis to complain when the same was done to him.
 We are all prone to being far more forgiving of our own sins than those of others.

-Read through page 56, which is equivalent to about halfway through Book 4.
+Read Book 3 to about halfway through Book 4.
 He begins to stray.
 Look out for the following:

 - Augustine develops a love of the theater, something he now regrets.
 What do you think of his view of fiction?

 - Augustine investigates astrology, but finds it lacking.

 - Augustine’s mother, who has grown fearful for his salvation, has a vision.